Research student, School of Psychology

 - T2.16, Tower Building, 70 Park Place, Cardiff, CF10 3AT

 My research aims to isolate the cognitive, motivational and hedonic aspects of reward processing and elucidate their neurobiological underpinnings.
 Disruptions to reward processing are often reported as key symptoms of neuropsychiatric disorders, such as depression, and thus the development and application of appropriate methods to measure these behaviours is essential to elucidate the neurobiological mechanisms underpinning disruptions in reward processing.
-My work focuses on the effects of stress and the immune system on these isolated behaviours, with my interests in the early life exposure to these risk factors.
+My work focuses on the effects of stress and the immune system on these isolated behaviours.

 2013 – 2017: 1st Class BSc (Hons) Biomedical Sciences (Neuroscience), Cardiff University.

 2015 – 2016: Professional Training Year in the Brain Repair Group, Cardiff University.

 2018 - Present: Vice-Chair & Communications Officer, Postgraduate Cardiff Neuroscience Society (PCNS).

 2016 - Present: STEM ambassador.
 Activities include: Cheltenham Science Festival, Brain Activities Day, Brain Games.